rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ### Data Transformation, Enrichment and Featuring

 #### Important questions:
-- do we need to transform the data?
+- Do we need to transform the data?
-- should we enrich the data?
+- Should we enrich the data?
-- which features should we select for ML models and why?
+- Which features should we select for ML models and why?

 #### Practice